Hoboneer/surfraw-elvis/README.md

   - NOTE: The Makefile uses only POSIX `awk` features, but `mawk` v1.3.3 on Debian Buster has been problematic
 * surfraw-tools (>=v0.2.0, [here](https://github.com/hoboneer/surfraw-tools))
-* surfraw (required for running the generated elvi, but not for building)
+* surfraw (required for running the generated elvi, but not for building simple elvi)

 ### Additional dependencies for more complex elvi